kit-ipe/SoCks/README.md

 ### ZynqMP_Ubuntu_RootFS_Builder

 This builder is designed to build a Ubuntu root file system.
-Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
+Furthermore, it allows to modify the base file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
 It is also possible to add external files to the root file system and to modify it in various ways with a custom shell script.
 This builder is based on `ZynqMP_Debian_RootFS_Builder`.

 #### Block Configuration